 The Seal Bay Conservation Park entrance.
 While waiting for our scheduled guided tours to commence, we experienced a short passing hail storm with gusty winds which subsided just as the tour commences.
 Such is the local weather at Kangaroo Island, “just observe the clouds” as advised by a local.

 Once on the beach, our guide kept our group participants (limited to a maximum of 25) close so that we maintain a safe distance from the mammals.
 Seal Bay is home to the third largest colony of Australian sea lions with an estimated population of 800.
-This is about 5% of the world’s total.
+This is about 5% of the world’s total seal population.
 The Australian sea lion was nearly hunted to extinction in the 19th century.

-A juvenile seal yawning widely after returning from a swim.
+A juvenile seal yawning after returning from a swim.
 Australian sea lions are part of a group known as ‘eared’ seals.
 They use their front flippers to prop themselves up and their back flippers to help them to ‘walk’ on land.
 In the water, their back flippers function as a rudder.
 These fascinating creatures are one of the rarest species in the world and their entire population is estimated to be less than 12,000.
 Of these, 85% live in South Australia and the other 15% in Western Australia.

 A timely shot of a seal returning to shore.
 When feeding, male sea lions will travel up to 100km and females up to 70km from their breeding colony.
-These trips average about 3 days and in that time a sea lion would have dived 900-1200 times.
+These hunting trips average about 3 days and in that period a sea lion would have dived 900-1200 times.
 The paid guided tour is certainly value for money and photographic opportunity as it let us observe the seals right on the beach.

 The gorgeous beach scenery at Seal Bay is good even for those who opt not to go on the paid guided walk.
 A stroll on the boardwalk (see bottom left of picture) will let them spot the seals, which laid everywhere, among the coastal fauna.